hyp/gamedevwebtools/docs/extending.md

 * version - the version of the package.
 The version must be a string in the format "x"/"x.x"/"x.x.x" where x is a string of digits(0-9).
 * description - the description of the package.
-* dependencies - an array of package names and versions.
+* dependencies - a dictionary with keys which describe the name of the package and values which correspond to the desired version.
+The version can be "" or "*" to tell the package manager that any version will do.

 Example: